Is there a rivalry between the tennis player and squash player in your life? Which racquet sport is superior?

 What Type of Shots are Used in Squash?

-There are more than in tennis, but not all of them are required for a good game.
-This is everything you need to know.
+There is more variety of shot making in squash than tennis, but not all shots are required for a good game.

 Straight DiveFor the most part, this is comparable to your basic forehand in tennis.
 It’s the most basic squash move and allows you to knock the ball back pretty far.
 You’re going to approach the ball while sweeping the squash racket upward like with an underhand and lob it at a 45° angle towards the server.